New Jersey Legislative Council

 The New Jersey Legislative Council was the upper house of the New Jersey Legislature under the New Jersey Constitution of 1776.
 It replaced the New Jersey Provincial Council under colonial rule and was replaced by the New Jersey Senate under the Constitution of 1844.

+From among the Council members, the legislature elected the governor of New Jersey, who served concurrently as president of the Council with a casting vote, and elected the vice-president of the Council to succeed to the office of governor if it was vacant.

 History

-The Legislative Council replaced the New Jersey Provincial Council, which had been the upper house under colonial rule.
-The Provincial Council consisted of up to twelve members, appointed by and serving at the pleasure of the British crown.
-As this created an overly aristocratic and non representative body, the framers of the 1776 state constitution provided for an elected Legislative Council, with one Member of Council elected in each county for a one-year term.
-This structure would remain in place after 1844, when the Legislative Council would be replaced by the New Jersey Senate, and continued until 1965.
+The Legislative Council was established under the New Jersey Constitution of 1776 to replace the New Jersey Provincial Council, which had been the upper house under colonial rule.
+The Provincial Council had consisted of up to twelve members, appointed by and serving at the pleasure of the British crown.
+As this created an overly aristocratic and non representative body, the framers of the 1776 state constitution provided for an elected Legislative Council, with one member elected in each county for a one-year term.
+At the time of ratification, there were thirteen counties in New Jersey; this number increased to eighteen by 1844.

+This structure would remain in place until the New Jersey Constitution of 1844, when the Legislative Council would be replaced by the New Jersey Senate, which retained the Council's system of apportionment until it was ruled unconstitutional by the Supreme Court of the United States in 1965.

 Composition

-The 1776 Constitution set up a fusion of powers system of state government, which allowed for an overlap of executive, legislative and judicial authority.
-It provided for a bicameral legislature consisting of a General Assembly with three members from each county and a Legislative Council with one member from each county.
-All state officials, including the governor, were to be appointed by the Legislature under this constitution.
-The Vice-President of Council would succeed the Governor (who was the President of the Council) if a vacancy occurred in that office.
-The Governor was elected to a one-year term by the Legislative Council and the General Assembly — in joint meeting — and served, with casting vote, as the President of the Council.
-The Legislative Council itself chose one of its members to be Vice-President of Council who would succeed if a vacancy occurred in the Governor's office.
-Each county elected one member for a one-year term.
+The Constitution of 1776 provided for a bicameral legislature consisting of a General Assembly with three members from each county and a Legislative Council with one member from each county.
+Each Legislative Council Term was one year, and elections were held annually.
 Members were required to be "an inhabitant and freeholder in the county in which he is chosen, and worth at least one thousand pounds proclamation money, of real and personal estate, within the same county".
-Thirteen counties in 1776 increased to eighteen by 1844.